otus-finance/account-order-ui/README.md

-# Otus website
+# Otus Options Calculator

 ## Getting started

-Create your own `.env.local` file with:
+Create your own `.env` file from `.env.example` with your own Infura ID

 Fill in the missing keys and run `yarn install` to install the dependencies.